dnpena/ShotgunMailer/Readme.md

 * Add email actions as batch.
 It should work first selecting emails and then selecting the action.
 * Add a little AJAX and/or Angular.js
 * Add a different admin interface, with basic usage graphs
-* Implement a robust and hopefully somewhat Restful API and POP3 things
+* Implement a robust and hopefully somewhat Restful API using INBOX
 * Use central domain shotgunmailer.com
 * Make mobile apps and dream on
 * ...